Michel Baum, M.D.

 - University of California at San Francisco (1982), Pediatric Nephrology

-- University of California at San Francisco (1984), Pediatric Nephrology
+- University of California, San Francisco Medical Center (1984), Pediatric Nephrology

 - Epithelial Transport